asd123www/qemu-study/README.md

 The `-incoming` option specifies the listening TCP port.
 I didn't explore other transport protocols.

 Now both the source and dest machines are ready for the migration.
 We can issue the migration by `migrate -d tcp:10.10.1.2:4444` in the monitor.
+Check this [blog](https://wiki.gentoo.org/wiki/QEMU/Options) for more options.